scraperwiki/cobalt/README.md

     mocha integration_test

 integration_test/cobalt.coffee has the host name that the integration tests are run on hardwired into it.
-It's key is in swops-secret.
+Its key is in swops-secret.

 ### Using Lithium ###